 J.C.
 Bradford & Co., one of the underwriters, acted as our financial advisor in connection with the issuance of our series B preferred stock in April, May and August 1999.
 J.C.
 Bradford & Co. received customary fees and expenses in connection with these private placements paid in the form of our series B preferred stock.
-The shares of common stock into which these shares of series B preferred stock are convertible will be subject to a lock-up agreement for 90 days from the date of this prospectus, pursuant to which such securities may not be sold, transferred, assigned, pledged or hypothecated.
+The shares of common stock into which these shares of series B preferred stock are convertible are subject to a lock-up agreement for 90 days from the date of this prospectus, pursuant to which such securities may not be sold, transferred, assigned, pledged or hypothecated.
 Including the shares received by J.C.
+Bradford & Co. as payment for its acting as our financial advisor, J.C.
 Bradford & Co. and affiliates of J.C.
 Bradford & Co. collectively own shares of our preferred stock representing 578,010 shares of our common stock on an as converted basis.
 J.C.
 Bradford & Co. and certain of the other underwriters may act as an underwriter, placement agent or financial advisor in our future financing activities.

-An aggregate of 46,777 shares of our preferred stock held by affiliates of J.C.
-Bradford & Co. have been deemed to constitute underwriters compensation pursuant to Corporate Financing Rule 2710 of the National Association of Securities Dealers, Inc. Of the shares of common stock into which these shares of preferred stock are convertible, 126,053 shares will be subject to a lock-up agreement for one year from the date of this prospectus, 8,385 shares will be subject to a lock-up agreement for five years from the date of this prospectus and 39,348 shares will be subject to a lock-up agreement for six years from the date of this prospectus.
-Each of these lockup agreements shall prohibit the party subject to such agreement from selling, transferring, assigning, pledging or hypothecating the securities subject to the agreement for the respective time periods referenced above.
+An aggregate of 47,658 shares of our preferred stock held by affiliates and associates of J.C.
+Bradford & Co. have been deemed to constitute underwriters compensation pursuant to Corporate Financing Rule 2710 of the National Association of Securities Dealers, Inc. Of the shares of common stock into which these shares of preferred stock are convertible, 142,240 shares are subject to a lock-up agreement for one year from the date of this prospectus, 4,951 shares are subject to a lock-up agreement for five years from the date of this prospectus and 29,214 shares are subject to a lock-up agreement for six years from the date of this prospectus.
+Each of these lockup agreements prohibits the party subject to such agreement from selling, transferring, assigning, pledging or hypothecating the securities subject to the agreement for the respective time periods referenced above.